rbckman/gonzopi/README.md

 Turn a Raspberry Pi to the Ultimate Filmmaking Device!

+No, need to build custom case, or buttons, this will work with a Raspberry Pi and any of it's camera modules, usb keyboards and usb audio cards, a regular hdmi display should also be fine.

-How to build and use it here [https://github.com/rbckman/gonzopi_build](https://github.com/rbckman/gonzopi_build)
+If you want to build it, there's a complete guide here [https://github.com/rbckman/gonzopi_build](https://github.com/rbckman/gonzopi_build)

-For preorders contact go(at)gonzopi.org
+If you want to order a prebuilt device contact go(at)gonzopi.org (only preorders now)

 Software
 --------
 - glue selected clips together and/or cutting them.
-- making timelapses, voiceover, music track recording, slo-mo recording, fast-forward recording
+- making timelapses, stop-motion, voiceover, music track recording, slo-mo recording, fast-forward recording
 - cut and copy and move clips around
 - backup to usb harddrive or your own server
 - upload or stream to youtube or your own server